MicrosoftDocs/win32/desktop-src/wia/-wia-iwiadispatchitem-getitemsfromui.md

-﻿---
+---
-Description: 'The GetItemsFromUI method of the Item object displays a dialog box that allows a user to select images and audio to transfer from a device.' ms.assetid: '0ee9a248-20ed-4e1f-a8ce-615c4a6a2bce'
+Description: The GetItemsFromUI method of the Item object displays a dialog box that allows a user to select images and audio to transfer from a device. ms.assetid: 0ee9a248-20ed-4e1f-a8ce-615c4a6a2bce
-title: 'Item.GetItemsFromUI method'
+title: Item.GetItemsFromUI method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Item.GetItemsFromUI method